AlexCue987/konsumers/README.md

         assertEquals(mapOf("Amber" to 2L, "Red" to 1L), actual[0])
 ```

+For a complete working example, refer to `examples/basics/BasicGroups.kt`.

 #### Grouping with multiple consumers

 After grouping by a key, we can submit values to more than one consumer: